golang-leipzig/golang-leipzig.github.io/content/posts/meetup-43-wrapup.md

 ## Misc

-* beside features, managing the failure modes in software can play a significant role (even, the most significant, at times)
 * [railway oriented control flow](https://vimeo.com/113707214), reminding one of [The happy path is left-aligned](https://maelvls.dev/go-happy-line-of-sight/)
 * Rust [std::result](https://doc.rust-lang.org/std/result/) in combination with
   the [? operator](https://doc.rust-lang.org/std/result/#the-question-mark-operator-)